Skip to main content

 Whether you are keeping warm by the fire or lighting your favourite candles to create the perfect ambiance, fire safety is a hot holiday topic.

 • Use the fireplace with care : Whether you have a natural or gas fireplace, it is a source of heat and potential danger.
-Keep kids and pets away, be careful when placing decorations, and always make sure the fire is out before going to bed or leaving the house.
+Keep kids and pets away, be cautious when placing decorations, and always ensure the fire is completely out before going to bed or leaving the house.
 Be sure to check if your fire insurance is up to date.

 • Use candles safely: Place them in low-traffic areas and away from flammable materials.
 More than one-fifth (22%) of Christmas tree fires start because of a heat source, such as a candle or equipment being too close.
-When you leave the house or the room, always blow out candles; candles should always be burning in sight and away from flammable items.
+When you leave the house or a room, always blow out candles.
+Candles should always be burning in sight and kept away from flammable items.

 • Check your safety alarms: Check your smoke alarms, carbon monoxide detector, fire extinguisher and first aid kit.